GregRos/parjs/README.md

 - Combinators use a `pipe` method and function operators instead of instance methods.
 See more on this below.
 - Names for some types and objects.

+If you want to use the previous version for some reason, you can install `parjs@old` to get the last one.

 ## Example Parsers

 You can see implementations of example parsers in the `examples` folder: